thedevdrawer/devdrawer-plugin/README.md

-# devdrawer-plugin
+# DevDrawer Sample Plugin

-Tutorial code for WordPress plugin
+Tutorial code for WordPress plugin.
+How to create your own plugin in WordPress.